tableau/server-client-python/docs/dev-guide.md

 **gh-pages** branch.
 The docs are hosted on the following URL:
 <https://tableau.github.io/server-client-python>.

-If you are just making documentation updates (adding new docs, fixing typos, improving wording) the easiest method is to use the built-in `Edit this file` feature (the pencil icon) or the `Edit this page` link.

-To make more significant changes or additions, please create a pull request against the **gh-pages** branch.
-When submitted along with a code pull request (as described above), you can include a link in the PR text so it's clear they go together.
+To make changes or additions to the documentation, please create a pull request against the **gh-pages** branch.
+Because the docs are in a separate branch, you would need to create a separate PR for your code versus docs changes.
+It's helpful to link them to each other in comments so it's clear they go together.

 ### Running docs locally